MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-chunking-phase-content.md

 The following are factors to consider when looking at the cost of your overall solution:

-* **Number of distinct chunking implementations** - Each distinct implementation has both an engineering and maintenance cost.
-You need to consider the number of distinct document types in your corpus and the cost vs. quality tradeoffs of unique implementations for each.
+* **Number of unique chunking implementations** - Each unique implementation has both an engineering and maintenance cost.
+You need to consider the number of unique document types in your corpus and the cost vs. quality tradeoffs of unique implementations for each.
 * **Per-document cost of each implementation** - Some chunking approaches might lead to better quality chunks but have a higher financial and temporal cost to generate those chunks.
 For example, using a [prebuilt model in Azure AI Document Intelligence](/azure/ai-services/document-intelligence/overview#prebuilt-models) likely has a higher per-document cost than a pure text parsing implementation, but might lead to better chunks.
 * **Number of initial documents** - The number of initial documents you need to process to launch your solution.
 * **Number of incremental documents** - The number and rate of new documents that you must process for the system.